Alouette Protest Overturned

 Inevitable, considering:

-- any decision to uphold the protest and declare the game a time or replay the final minute would be precedent setting.
+• any decision to uphold the protest and declare the game a tie or replay the final minute would be precedent setting.

-- the protest by-law is not meant to correct referee bungling of a game (instant replay was supposed to do that).
+• the protest by-law is not meant to correct on-field officials bungling of a game (instant replay was supposed to do that).

 That said, hopefully the following lessons are learned: